 Because there are so many options and paths for fiber to take within the mill, we have broken each process out.
 We really wanted to provide a single rate for each output but found that people want options.
 We understand that all this pricing can be overwhelming so we’ve also provided an Estimator to give you a gauge for the cost.

 Please read each of the steps carefully to determine which options you want to select on your Work Order.
 Each process is described, along with the associated price, so you can make the best decision for your fiber.
+Please be advised that we reserve the right to charge an hourly rate to complete customer work orders when fiber is submitted without them.
+Just like they take you some time, they take us some time and it is expected that customers will submit work orders detailing what they want done with their fiber.
+Enclosing a business card or writing on the bag does not replace the need for a work order.
 Feel free to contact us for additional information or questions.

-Fiber Types: VFM&S currently specializes in huacaya alpaca, sheep wool, llama and mohair and will expand this list over time.
-If you have another type of fiber you would like us to process, please contact us.
+Fiber Types: VFM&S currently specializes in huacaya alpaca, sheep wool, llama and mohair.
+We do not process CVM, Navajo-Churro, Icelandic, raw merino as well as other fine or long wools, or cashmere but can recommend mills who do.
+If you have another type of fiber you would like processed, please contact us.

 Skirting: Processing starts with skirting your fiber.
 The cleaner the fiber, the better the product.
 For information on skirting, visit Fiber Preparation.
 Please do not send fiber that has tags (dung or stained wool) in it.
 If your fleece is not properly skirted when received, VFM&S will charge to do this.
 We cannot stress enough how important this step is to having a quality end product.